 What went right, or at least partially right

 Our script starts processing newsletters at 6:45AM PDT.
 MailChimp’s internal monitoring shut down our account at 6:53, just eight minutes later.
 That’s about when the calls started flooding in to me.
-That’s good, and faster than I would have been able to stope the list processing myself, but I think there’s room for improvement here.
+That’s good, and faster than I would have been able to stop the list processing myself, but I think there’s room for improvement here.
 Perhaps a rule that would prevent sending more than one campaign to the same user in any 15 minute period would work.
 I certainly would appreciate an alarm like that.

 I’m also proud of the work our team.
 We hadn’t trained for this, but we knew what to do.
-We quickly divided tasks on the engineering side while the rest of the company mobilized to respond to the many people who contacted about this.
+We quickly divided tasks on the engineering side while the rest of the company mobilized to respond to the many people who contacted us.
 We did a reasonably good job of communicating internally, and I think we learned how to do it better next time.

 I don’t know if it’s a sufficient apology for everybody, but our public announcement and personal attention to everybody who contacted us were truly heartfelt, and the additional explanation that came from one of our senior writers in the comments there is incredibly sincere: GigaOM is “the type of business where everyone takes responsibility for delivering a quality product.”